Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 For an everlasting sign which will not be cut off."

 55:6 "Seek the Lord while He may be found" "Seek" is a Qal IMPERATIVE (BDB 205, KB 233).
 This VERB is often used of seeking God in a personal sense (cf. Deut.
 4:29; Isa.
 58:2; 65:10).
 This seeking is described well in Deut.
-30:1-3,10 and Jer.
-29:13-14; Amos 5:14-15.
+30:1-3,10; Jer.
+29:13-14; and Amos 5:14-15.

 ▣ "while He may be found" No one can come to God unless He draws them (cf. Isa.
 45:22; John 6:44,65), but when He draws, humans must respond.
 God never forsakes His creation (cf. Ps.
 103:8-14), but there is a time to choose.
 If that time passes, a hardness of the human heart develops into an inability to hear God and respond to Him.

 ▣ "Call upon Him while He is near" "Call" is also a Qal IMPERATIVE (BDB 894, KB 1128).
 This line of poetry is parallel to the line above.
 This language denotes a worship setting, as does Rom.
 10:9-13 or John 1:12.
 Humans must respond in repentance and faith (cf. Jer.
 3:12-13; 4:1-4; Joel 2:12-13; Amos 5:4-7,14-15; Mark 1:15; John 3:16; Acts 20:21).
 This appropriate covenant response is true for the OT as well as the NT.
 YHWH desires a fellowship, a people!
+A people who reflect His character, so as to attract the whole world to Himself!

 SPECIAL TOPIC: CALL ON HIS NAME